 “Bring something incomprehensible into the world!”
 Giles Deleuze, French philosoper

 Spirituality is defined as a sense of connection and relating to a bigger life and affirms life purposes.
 When we have this connection and way of relating, our performance is greatly improved.
 In the Maslow’s hierarchy of needs which is one of the best-known theories of motivation, Abraham Maslow suggests that our actions are motivated by higher values such as self-actualisation and spirituality.
-In the theory of multiple intelligences (Gardner, 1983; Perkins, 1991) spiritual intelligence is an important way of processing information along with other intelligences such as kinesthetic, mathematical, linguistic, logical, reflective, musical and others.
+In the theory of multiple intelligences (Gardner, 1983; Perkins, 1991) spiritual intelligence is an important way of processing information along with other intelligences such as kinesthetic, mathematical, linguistic, logical, perceptual, cognitive, reflective, musical, social and others.

 Your Spiritual Health Programme

 To have a taste of Your Spiritual Health Programme – download the editable pdf and go through it.
 You can edit it and add your insights, etc.